Principles of Visual Tokens for Efficient Video Understanding: Experiments

 \subsection{Analysis of \model}

-\myparagraph{Oracle creation.} Gradient scores in the oracle can be calculated in two different ways: either using the true label or using the highest predicted class.
-Table~\ref{tab:ablation_oracle_ssv2} displays the performance of these two variants keeping 50\% of tokens.
+\myparagraph{Oracle creation.} Gradient scores in the oracle can be calculated in two ways: using the true label or the highest predicted class.
+Table~\ref{tab:ablation_oracle_ssv2} shows their performance with 50\% of tokens.
 We observe that using the true label provides a very large improvement of 8.5\%.

 \myparagraph{Adaptive budget.} We experiment with the adaptive budget and show results in Table~\ref{tab:lite_adaptive}.
 We observe that this is a promising direction as the computation can be reduced by up to a third, while sacrificing $<1\%$ in accuracy.
 We term this model LITE++, enabling further computational savings (additional results in Supplemental Material).